-As a Houston Divorce Lawyer on more then one occasion I have had my clients think that once the Final Decree of Divorce is signed there is nothing left to do.
+As a Houston Divorce Lawyer on more than one occasion, I have had my clients think that once the Final Decree of Divorce is signed there is nothing left to do.
 In some cases, that may be the case.
 In other cases, involving certain types of property including real estate their other documents to be prepared.

 These documents can be prepared and signed in conjunction with the Final Decree of Divorce.
 However, it is not uncommon for them to be prepared and signed at some point after the Texas divorce.